echyn/echyn.github.io/research.md

 16. The Demographic Legacy of the Vietnam War: Evidence from the 1969 Draft Lottery (with Martha Bailey).

+17. Does Gifted Education Work? (with David Card and Laura Giuliano).

 **Other Academic Publications**

-17. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
+18. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
 May 2020.